Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.service`

-The subresource to deploy the Private Endpoint for.
-For example "vault" for a Key Vault Private Endpoint.
+The subresource to deploy the private endpoint for.
+For example "vault", "mysqlServer" or "dataFactory".

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.tags`

-Tags to be applied on all resources/Resource Groups in this deployment.
+Tags to be applied on all resources/resource groups in this deployment.

 - Required: No
 - Type: object